warrior1211421/Gaming-Techies/content/posts/top-10-list-best-gaming-chair-for-short-people-with-buyers-guide.md

       - paragraph: >-
           AKRacing is one of the markets’ leading brands that ensure customers’ satisfaction and comfort along with the long life of its chairs.
-It introduces to the short person with some of its first-class quality chairs that suit perfectly to their height and size.
+It introduces the short person with first-class-quality chairs that suit their height and size perfectly.

           AKRacing Core Series EX Gaming Chair comes featured pack and is admired by the short person for meeting their requirements.